 Gaiam products always earn high marks for durability and quality.
 The company has been making yoga products far longer than many of its competitors.
 They also manufacture some of our favorite mats for hot yoga, grippy gloves, and hand towels.

-Yoga Wheels With Non-Traditional Shapes and Designs
+Best Yoga Wheels With Non-Traditional Shapes and Designs

 Solofit Double Radian

 Interested in a non-traditional yoga wheel?
 Look no further than the Solofit Double Radian, a cool-looking device that has the same contours as a normal yoga wheel despite its oblong shape.

 The Solofit is only 6 inches high – that’s half the usual diameter of 12 inches.
 That smaller height is a good thing for folks who aren’t as flexible and can’t bend all the way back over a normal wheel.
 If the traditional wheel is just too big for you, the Solofit can be a godsend for your practice.

 We love this wheel because its gradual curve matches the shape of your back more closely than a totally round wheel does.
 That gives it more of a natural feeling when you incorporate it into your poses.
 For that reason, anyone can benefit from this design, but folks over 40 will especially appreciate it.

 How does the Solofit Double Radian compare to a regular wheel in terms of practical use?
 The product is fairly new, so it’s still too early to know whether it was be as long-lasting as the UpCircleSeven or Reehut.
 But early reviews of this ring say that it provides the same degree of support on the spine.